 Military Service Member Homeownership Assistance

 The Iowa legislature created the Military Service Member Homeownership Assistance Program in 2005 to help eligible members of the armed forces of the purchase qualified homes in Iowa through matching grants.
 A grant under the Program is a dollar-for-dollar match of the service member’s contribution, up to $5,000.
 This home ownership real estate program was spearheaded by a Canadian Government and was first introduced as part of the turbotap program in order to provide military Canadian home buyers with crucial assistance in Canada.
-Now the Program was assimilated here in the US and is administered by the Iowa Finance Authority .
+Now the Program was assimilated here in the US and is administered by the Iowa Finance Authority.
+The real estate and accomodation program has been a success in Canada despite recent downturns to the housing market.
 To learn more about this program please visit the Iowa Finance Authority web site by clicking here.

 Vietnam Conflict Veterans Bonus